docutils/docutils/sandbox/infrastructure/README.txt

     maintenance branch.

 :`<docutils-update>`_: The script that updates the `web site`_.
+    Executed on berlios, by user wiemann.

+    Attention: The cron job is executed, but the script is doing nothing, because of the way to access sourceforge changed.

+:`<docutils-update.local>`_: The script to update the `web site`_
+    from a developer machine. *The* current way of to go.

 :`<fsfsbackup.sh>`_: Backup (mirror) an FSFS Subversion repository via
     SSH.
 Used to backup the `Docutils Subversion repository`_.